 We hope that the case study presented here has outlined some of the issues and concerns associated with refusal of Entry Clearance Visas.
 QC Immigration has a history of successful applications as well as appeals.
 The in-depth work, research and time put into this case was ultimately what made the case successful.
 Clients are often discouraged by the lengthy immigration rules and requirements in a case like this.
 QC Immigration is well equipped to handle complicated cases as such.
-Please contact us at firstname.lastname@example.org or 07825253785 to discuss.
+Please contact us at firstname.lastname@example.org or 0203 637 8633 to discuss further.

 Home Office Immigration Rules, Appendix FM: Family Members (03/01/2017) Section EC-P: Entry clearance as a partner https://www.gov.uk/guidance/immigration-rules/immigration-rules-appendix-fm-family-members